Caasem/Dictionary-Chrome-Extension/README.md

-# arabic-dict-chrome-firefox
+# arabic-dict-chrome-firefox-anki
-Arabic Dictionary Chrome/Firefox extension based on open-source dictionary data.
-Just hover your cursor over an Arabic word and the translation pops up!
+Arabic Dictionary Chrome/Firefox extension based on open-source dictionary data with Anki Connect integration Just hover your cursor over an Arabic word and the translation pops up!

 # Update